tlswg/tls13-spec/draft-ietf-tls-tls13.md

     HKDF-Expand-Label(Secret, label, context_value, key_length)

 Where Secret is either the early_exporter_secret or the exporter_secret.
+Implementations MUST use the exporter_secret unless explicitly specified by the application.
+When adding TLS 1.3 to TLS 1.2 stacks, the exporter_secret MUST be for the existing exporter interface.

 If no context is provided, the value is computed as: